Even though cannabidiol (CBD) is said to have a relaxing and soothing effect, don't expect to get high from taking CBD.

 The cannabis plant naturally produces hundreds of different chemical compounds, which include things like cannabinoids, terpenes, and flavonoids.
 Each compound interacts with your body in a unique way, helping to create different experiences.
 To explain how CBD truly feels, and to unpack the health benefits of CBD, we need to look at how CBD interacts with the human body's endocannabinoid system (ECS).

-The ECS is made up of endocannabinoids, receptors that cannabinoids bind to, and enzymes that break them down.
+The endocannabinoid system (ECS) is made up of endocannabinoids, receptors that cannabinoids bind to, and enzymes that break them down.
 While THC activates the CB1 receptors, CBD induces the opposite outcome, instead inhibiting activity in the CB1 receptors.

-Aside from CB1 receptors, CBD also binds to several other targets throughout the body.
+Aside from CB1 receptors, CBD interacts with the human body by binding to several other targets.
 For instance, this non-intoxicating cannabinoid has at least 12 sites of action in the brain and may elicit therapeutic effects by activating multiple pathways at once.

 Does CBD make you feel good?

-Depending on the treatment or therapeutic relief you seek, the effects of CBD can vary.
-Different CBD products may prove more beneficial than others.
-For instance, CBD-infused topicals have been reported to provide relief in pain-specific areas, while a CBD oil with a 1:1 CBD-to-THC ratio could be better suited to help with falling asleep, perhaps also producing an intoxicated feeling, depending on the level of THC.
+Depending on the treatment or therapeutic relief you seek, different CBD products may prove more beneficial than others.
+For instance, CBD-infused topicals have been reported to provide localized relief in pain-specific areas, while a CBD oil with a 1-to-1 ratio of CBD-to-THC could be better as a sleep aid, perhaps also producing an intoxicating feeling, depending on the level of THC.

-Not only does it depend on the individual, but also their ailment or condition.
-Depending on the therapeutic needs, different CBD products may prove more beneficial than others.
+Not only does it depend on the individual, but also the individual's ailment or health condition.
+Depending on an individual's therapeutic needs, different CBD products may prove more beneficial than others.

 Different types of CBD oil deliver different effects